State transfer with separable optical beams and variational quantum algorithms with classical light: Implementation of variational quantum classifier algorithm with classical light

 We shall now show how the task of measurements and determination of decision functions can be accomplished with OAM modes.
 First, we perform a log-polar transform on the OAM beam, emergent from the tunable hologram, so that intensity, corresponding to each Laguerre-Gauss mode, is distributed in the transverse direction.
 It can be captured via a charge coupled device (CCD).
 The normalised intensity is formally analogous to the quantum probability.
 Hence, equation (\ref{Rule}) translates to the fact that the mode corresponding to $b$ (in equation (\ref{Rule})) has the greatest intensity.
 The output of that CCD is given as a feedback to the computer that creates the pattern for spatial light modulator.

 The backward part of the computation is performed on a classical computer whether the protocol is implemented on a classical or a quantum platform.
 So, it requires no additional setup in this case.
 The same steps, as discussed in the previous section, would do the job in this case as well.
+The outline of a setup for variational classifier using OAM modes is shown in figure (\ref{Classical variational classifier}).

-We have, so far, shown a setup for a protocol, originally proposed for a qu$N$it system.
+We have, so far, shown a setup for the protocol, originally proposed for a qu$N$it system.
 However, many variational algorithms have been proposed for $N$-qubit systems.
-We outline the procedure for their implementation with OAM modes of classical light.
-Obviously, the composite $N$--qubit system in these algorithms belongs to a $2^N$--dimensional Hilbert space.
-Furthermore, these algorithms also employ various gate operations with tunable parameters.
-Thanks to isomorphism of vector spaces of identical dimensions, the corresponding gates can be identified for a single qudit system of identical dimensions (i.e., $2^N$).
+They can also be implemented with OAM modes of classical light with an equal ease.
+Obviously, the composite $N$--qubit system in these algorithms belongs to a $2^N$--dimensional Hilbert space where all the gate operations are done.
+Thanks to isomorphism of vector spaces of identical dimensions, the corresponding gates can be identified for a single qudit system of the same dimension $2^N$.

 As an example, if we consider a two-qubit system, the most general transformation acting on it belongs to $SU(4)$.
 A natural choice of basis for the operators is as follows:

 One may first make the following mapping of the basis elements from the Hilbert space of a two--qubit to the Hilbert space of a single four-level system: